Before figuring out the technicalities of how to meet the audit, consider these key concepts and questions.

 Another variable might be employment type, where full-time employees should be granted different access rights than temporary workers and have access to things like workplace benefits.
 It is always important to identify roles and contexts as being a critical component of managing and governing access on a continuous basis.

-These variables, which are often context-driven, can also be granted based on events: either regularly occurring and scheduled, or those that occurring at a moment’s notice.
+These variables, which are often context-driven, can also be granted based on events: either regularly occurring and scheduled, or those that occur at a moment’s notice.
 A couple of things that come to mind are:

 With all of these things to account for, organizations need ways to continually certify that access is accounted for, managed, and still needed.